 Origins of Recipe for Italian Potato Salad:

-My mom would refer to this simple Italian salad as “Insalata di fagiolini e patate” and it would be made religiously, a few times a week as soon as those delicate green beans and sun-kissed tomatoes were ready to be picked from our backyard garden.
+My mom would refer to this green bean potato salad as “Insalata di fagiolini e patate” and it would be made religiously, a few times a week as soon as those delicate green beans and sun-kissed tomatoes were ready to be picked from our backyard garden.
 As was mentioned, there are so many variations of this healthy summer salad recipe as every family put their own spin to it.
 The one common element is that this was definitely a no mayo potato salad.

 This tasty parsley potato salad makes a wonderful side dish or a nice light dinner.
 It’s great for potlucks and for serving a large crowd as the recipe can easily be doubled or even tripled.

-Fall in love all over again with garden fresh produce and make this Italian Potato Salad!
+Fall in love all over again with garden fresh produce and make this simple Italian salad!

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.